Pricing Models for Call Center Software

 - Support and maintenance are included in pricing.

-There are a variety of cloud-based call centre software pricing models and it is important to understand the basic considerations that contribute to each.
+There are a variety of cloud-based call center software pricing models and it is important to understand the basic considerations that contribute to each.
 Most of these call center software pricing models are based on the number of users, but may include monthly subscription costs that cover administration, maintenance, and support of the application.

 PRICING MODELS INCLUDE: